ncoghlan/misc/notes/pep_ideas/codec_pipeline.rst

 .. _still missing: http://bugs.python.org/issue15331

-There is `a suggestion`_ that this be replaced directly with a similarly method-based ``transform``/``untransform`` API, but I'm beginning to wonder if that's really a good idea.
-Perhaps it makes more sense to take a step back and consider a fully type-neutral solution, just like the :mod:`codecs` module itself.
+There is `a suggestion`_ that this be replaced directly with a similarly method-based ``transform``/``untransform`` API, but I'm now convinced that's a bad idea being considered only due to the precedent set by Python 2.
+Instead, I believe it makes more sense to take a step back and consider a fully type-neutral solution, just like the :mod:`codecs` module itself.

 .. _a suggestion: http://bugs.python.org/issue7475

-One very simple alternative, of course, would be a pair of top level functions in the codecs module that were type neutral alternatives to the type restricted str and bytes convenience functions.
+The simple alternative I plan to propose is introducing a pair of top level functions in the codecs module that are type neutral alternatives to the type restricted str and bytes convenience functions.
 The semantics would be equivalent to these pure Python versions::